Table of contents

 Lack of payment options can be a reason behind abandoned carts on your online stores.
 A customer may add products to their cart, fully intending to go through with their purchase but as soon as they’re about to checkout, they notice you don’t offer their preferred mode of payment.
 And there goes your sale and a potential customer.

-If your online store doesn’t offer your customer’s preferred payment method, they will not buy from you.
+If your online store doesn’t offer your customer’s preferred payment method, they will abandon carts.
 Most e-commerce businesses accept digital wallets such as PayPal, Apple Pay, Google Pay, and Samsung, as well as credit and debit cards.
 However, cryptocurrencies such as Bitcoin are becoming increasingly popular.
 These also hold advantages for online shop owners, such as low transaction fees and no reverse payments.

 As Bitcoin is expected to rise even higher in value this year, we expect e-commerce businesses to start accepting cryptocurrencies to carry out transactions by the end of 2021.